 Is It Worth Pursuing an Underinsured/Uninsured Driver?

 If you don’t have UM/UIM insurance, or even if you do, you may want to pursue a lawsuit against the uninsured driver.
-Is it worth it to file a lawsuit against an at-fault, uninsured/underinsured driver?
+Is it worth filing a lawsuit against an at-fault, uninsured/underinsured driver?
 Yes, it can be, and we’ll explain why.

 Oklahoma is a “fault” car accident state.
 Understanding this makes a difference when it comes to accidents with uninsured drivers.
 A “fault”-based system means that if a driver is found to be responsible for causing an accident, they are responsible for any resulting harm that comes from that accident, such as medical bills or property damage.

-That means if an uninsured driver in a fault state causes an accident, a victim can sue the uninsured driver for damages.
-Those damages may include medical bills, lost wages, property damage, and even pain and suffering.
+If an uninsured driver in a fault state causes an accident, a victim can sue the driver for damages.
+Those damages may include medical bills, lost wages, property damage, and pain and suffering.
 Without auto insurance, the uninsured motorist could be held personally responsible for paying those damages out of pocket.

-Many people assume that if a person can’t afford insurance, then they certainly won’t be able to afford to pay a victim’s medical bills or property damage.
-This belief results in a number of victims eating the cost of the accident instead of looking into legal options.
+Many people assume that if someone can’t afford insurance, they won’t be able to pay a victim’s medical bills or property damage.
+This belief results in several victims eating the cost of the accident instead of looking into legal options.
 Why pay for an attorney when you won’t be able to get a dime out of an uninsured motorist?
 This can be the wrong way to look at the situation.

 To begin with, legal action against an uninsured motorist signals that they can’t get away with doing something wrong.
-They aren’t going to be let off the hook to go out and cause another accident; there are legal ramifications for their negligent actions.
+They aren’t let off the hook to go out and cause another accident; there are legal ramifications for their negligent actions.

-Second, if a lawsuit against an uninsured motorist goes to court, the victim may be able to obtain a judgment against the uninsured driver.
+Second, if a lawsuit against an uninsured motorist goes to court, the victim may obtain a judgment against the uninsured driver.
 This gives the victim several options for satisfying the judgment and recovering compensation.
 The courts may be able to locate assets, an inheritance, or real estate holdings that could help satisfy the judgment.
-In some cases, wages may even be garnished in order to satisfy a judgment.
+In some cases, wages may even be garnished to satisfy a judgment.

 How an Experienced Oklahoma Accident Attorney Can Help

-Whether it is holding an uninsured driver accountable for their actions, or negotiating a settlement with your insurance company, the law firm of Abel Law Firm can help you get the compensation you deserve after an accident.
+Whether holding an uninsured driver accountable for their actions or negotiating a settlement with your insurance company, the law firm of Abel Law Firm can help you get the compensation you deserve after an accident.

-There are ways to legally recover money from an uninsured motorist and you have the right to pursue them.
+There are ways to legally recover money from an uninsured motorist, and you have the right to pursue them.
 The Oklahoma City car accident attorneys at Abel Law Firm can help.
-Contact us today at (405) 239-7046 to get started with a free initial consultation.
+Contact us today at (405) 239-7046 for a free initial consultation.